w3c/mathml/docs/accessibility.md

 </table>
 {:/nomarkdown}

-The mappings from the semantic markup using notation/meaning to a semantic tree are not part of MathML but a group note should give a mapping from MathML to semantics.
+The mappings from the semantic markup using notation/meaning to a semantic tree are not part of MathML.
+It is likely that a group note will give a mapping from MathML to a defined semantics.
+Mathematical semantics is open-ended, so the note will give a known set of semantics that developers and target/implement.
 A dictionary that maps that semantic tree to speech (given inputs such as user disability, speech style, expertise, ...) may also be included as a means to allow AT to more easily incorporate base level functionality.

 # Expectations: From Authors to AT

 ## Expectations for authoring tools and convertors
 MathML is XML-based and is very verbose.
 Few people author HTML directly; even fewer author MathML directly.
 Authoring math is typically done either in a WYSIWYG math editor or in a typesetting language such as TeX/LaTeX which was designed to support math notation.
 For the most part, the focus of both is to make the visual presentation look good.

-WYSIWYG math editors have focused immediate feedback of mtematical notation.
+WYSIWYG math editors have focused immediate feedback of mathematical notation.
 They typically offer palettes of common notations and characters used in math with keyboard equivalents to simplify authoring.
 They provide little support to disambiguate the notations except where doing so produces better display.
 For example, typing "sin" would normally display as "_sin_", but the editors recognize this as a mathematical function; they don't use italics and correctly generate a single `<mi>sin</mi>` rather than three separate `mi`'s, one for each letter as would be appropriate for multiplication of the three letters/variables.
-In the future, we expect editors will include support to allow (not _require_) users to add additional semantics to the generated MathML via the above tagging.
-We expect this to happen because such additions are relatively simple and because users will request such features due to their desire and/or requirement to produce accessible material.
+In the future, we hope editors will include support to allow (not _require_) users to add additional semantics to the generated MathML via the above tagging.
+We hope this will happen because such additions are relatively simple and because we hope users will request such features due to their desire and/or requirement to produce accessible material.

 TeX (and its extension LaTeX) are used to write entire documents, usually those with a technical focus because of its excellent built-in support for math.
-In arkdown and other authoring systems, the math syntax of TeX is often used for math content.
+In markdown and other authoring systems, the math syntax of TeX is often used for math content.
 However, TeX is extensible and authors frequently add macros for commonly used notations in math.
-This means that each system supports similar but differing subsets of TeX for math.
+This means that each system supports similar but differing extensions of TeX's builtin commands for math.
 Because TeX uses macros for some notations, this can be exploited in TeX to MathML translators.
 For example, TeX has the macro `\sin` for the mathematical function of the same name.
 Conversion tools from TeX to MathML should be able to produce semantic markup in some cases:
 * TeX's basic macros are already semantically translated properly as noted with "sin" above.
 We expect additional support for other macros such as `\binom{n}{m}` (displays as $\binom{n}{m}$) to be added to translators because doing so is relatively easy.
 * More general support for the proposed MathML semantics requires the addition of two additional macros/commands.
 We expect the MathML Refresh CG to propose details for those macros.
 Addition of them to translators will happen if the user community pushes for them.
 We expect supporting whatever gets proposed to be relatively simple.
 * Some authoring systems such as [PreTeXt](https://pretextbook.org/) use many more macros to disambiguate the meaning and improve layout.
-We expect translators from PreTeXt will produce semantic markup if the authors use the macros because semantics is a key reason to use PreTeXt.
+We expect translators from PreTeXt will produce semantic markup because semantics is a key reason to use PreTeXt.

 Convertors from Content MathML to Presentation MathML should be able to produce semantic markup all of the time.